zalando/skipper/dataclients/kubernetes/crd.md

 If we want to traffic switch, we want to make sure all path endpoints we have configured are switched at the same time and get the same traffic split applied.
-To not be ambiguous with multiple backends, we need to set `default: true` for both backends we traffic switched.
+To not be ambiguous with multiple backends, we need to set the `weight` and both backends have to be `defaultBackends`, if we want to traffic switch.

 ```yaml
 apiVersion: zalando.org/v1